VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.tmpDataPath string
      Path to directory where temporary data for remote write component is stored.
 See also -remoteWrite.maxDiskUsagePerURL (default "vmagent-remotewrite-data")
   -remoteWrite.url array
      Remote storage URL to write data to.
-It must support Prometheus remote_write protocol.
+It must support either VictoriaMetrics remote write protocol or Prometheus remote_write protocol.
 Example url: http://<victoriametrics-host>:8428/api/v1/write .
-It is recommended setting -remoteWrite.useVMProto command-line option when VictoriaMetrics is used as a remote storage in order to save network bandwidth.
-See https://docs.victoriametrics.com/vmagent.html#victoriametrics-remote-write-protocol .
 Pass multiple -remoteWrite.url options in order to replicate the collected data to multiple remote storage systems.
 See also -remoteWrite.multitenantURL
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.urlRelabelConfig array
      Optional path to relabel configs for the corresponding -remoteWrite.url.
 See also -remoteWrite.relabelConfig.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmagent.html#relabeling
      Supports an array of values separated by comma or specified via multiple flags.
-  -remoteWrite.useVMProto array
-     Whether to use VictoriaMetrics protocol for sending the data to the given -remoteWrite.url in order to reduce network bandwidth usage and disk read/write IO under high load.
-See https://docs.victoriametrics.com/vmagent.html#victoriametrics-remote-write-protocol
-     Supports array of values separated by comma or specified via multiple flags.
   -sortLabels
      Whether to sort labels for incoming samples before writing them to all the configured remote storage systems.
 This may be needed for reducing memory usage at remote storage when the order of labels in incoming samples is random.
 For example, if m{k1="v1",k2="v2"} may be sent as m{k2="v2",k1="v1"}Enabled sorting for labels can slow down ingestion performance a bit
   -tls